l1joseph/cse15l-lab-reports/lab2.md

   * All methods are being called.
 This includes `toString` & `handleRequest`.
   * `handleRequest` takes in URI object arguements which is the url on which our site is hosted.
   * The value changes pased on port number.
+  * The server takes the input given after the query and parses it into an identifier and the user input data(apple), using the toString method.
+From there, handleRequest takss the data and then concatenates it to the end of the string which is then displayed on the webpage(orange, apple).

  ![Image](Screenshot 2023-04-24 190728.png)